mukanovaamina/go2/README.md

 ## 7. Perform CRUD operations:
 Try to perform various CRUD operations (Create, Read, Update, Delete) with tasks on your web page.

+## 8. Test filtering, sorting and pagination:
+Select certain variant in the web page.

+## 9. Check structured logging and rate limiting:
+Add more tasks to see the result.